|

 in camp in the abortive 'Hunter Regiment,' yet

-kind of way which, like average
+in that loose kind of way which, like average

 militia training, is a doubtful advantage.